wp-plugins/cm-download-manager/readme.txt

 Tested up to: 3.5
 Stable tag: 1.0.1

-Allow users to upload,manage,track and support documents or files in a directory listing structure for others to use and comment like WP Plugin Directory
+Allow users to upload,manage,track and support documents or files in a directory listing structure for others to use and comment

 == Description ==
 With this plugin you can make a directory where users can upload and manage Files / Downloads / Apps / Add-on / Packages / Plugins / Archives each containing detailed description.
 It contains download counter and support forum per each download page (like WP Plugin Directory)